Co-author: Nicole Barratt

 What is KiwiSaver?

 KiwiSaver is a voluntary employment-based retirement savings scheme.
 Employees can choose to contribute 3%, 4%, 6%, 8% or 10% of their before-tax salary toward their KiwiSaver scheme.
 If an employee is enrolled in KiwiSaver, then the employer must contribute a minimum of an additional 3% of the employee’s salary to KiwiSaver.

 If you’re 18 years of age or older, the government will also make an annual contribution towards your fund.
 The government pays 50c for every dollar of your personal annual KiwiSaver contributions – up to a maximum payment of $521.43 each year.

 What is a KiwiSaver scheme?

 A KiwiSaver scheme is an investment fund into which your savings are pooled.
 They are managed to different degrees by scheme providers.
 You can choose from a range of funds and different providers, but it’s important to take into consideration a number of factors, including:

 - Management fees

-- Special features such as ethical and social investment options.
+- Special features, such as ethical, environmental and social investment options

 The Financial Markets Authority (FMA) registers and regulates KiwiSaver scheme providers, to ensure providers are working in the best interests of their members.
 This includes providing sufficient information on fees and how investments are tracking.